MelanieWinter/attention-shoppers/README.md

   - These might be organized by department (i.e. Dairy, Meat, Dry Goods, Produce, etc.)
 - Recipes which will constitute what Sam needs to collect from the grocery store
 - Render Sam, who moves through the aisles using WASD
-- To collect a food item, Sam will bump into the object
+- Bump into an object to collect the food item
 - The food item will disappear when interacted with
 - Food items not in the recipes will be blocked from interaction
 - Recipes will have a tally, so the player knows how many ingredients have been collected, and how many more are still needed